What42Pizza/42s-Backrooms/README.md

 ### R 1.1  06/06/21

-- We now acknowledge that the rooms do indeed change as you go through them, instead of staying the same the entire time.
+- We now acknowledge that the rooms do indeed change as you go through them, instead of staying the same the entire time
 - We've had reports of people noclipping from one level to that same level, going back to wherever they started.
-Before this, we thought noclipping always brought you further down.
+Before this, we thought noclipping always brought you further down
-- We've had reports of people hearing sounds that should be impossible in level 2.
+- We've had reports of people hearing sounds that should be impossible in level 2
-- Added level 4 description.
+- Added level 4 description
-- Added revisions and Revision History.
+- Added revisions and Revision History

 <br />